13260618/13260618/README.md

+_This site is under maintenance, in the meantime read something brief about me and visit some of my public repositories at_

 - 👋 Hi, I’m Israel Monjaraz Ramírez, @13260618, I have a degree in statistics and a technical degree in computer science.
 - 👀 I am interested in data science, big data analysis, statistical and/or machine learning models as well as strong statistical theory problems.
 - 🌱 I’m currently learning Java and Fortran.
 I am also improving my English speaking level.